 Chintia Kirana is a multidisciplinary artist, educator, and art activist.
 Throughout the span of a decade, her work has been featured at a multitude of solo, group, and juried exhibitions across the United States and abroad in venues such as Whitney Museum of American Art, Montgomery Museum of Fine Arts, Dhaka National Museum of Art, Sienna Art Academy, Zhou B Art Center, ISE Cultural Foundation, to name a few.

-Born in Jakarta, Indonesia, Ms. Kirana was captivated by the art world at early age.
+Born in Jakarta, Indonesia, Ms. Kirana was captivated by the art world at an early age.
 Due to a political uprising in 1999, she and her family left Indonesia and immigrated to the United States.
 This granted her the opportunity to obtain formal art training and ultimately turn her childhood passion into a lifelong vocation.
-Her childhood obsession of collecting and her fascination with time are well manifested into her sensible studio practice.
-Chintia holds a Master of Fine Arts degree in Painting & Drawing from Southern Illinois University Carbondale.
-Ms. Kirana co- founded Expose Art Magazine, a global contemporary art publication serving over 10,000 art enthusiasts worldwide.
+Her childhood obsession with collecting and her fascination with the passage of time is well manifested in her sensible studio practice.
+She holds a Master of Fine Arts degree in Painting & Drawing from Southern Illinois University Carbondale.

 Alabama Arts Radio Series: Chintia Kirana

 Nearly 700 "Nasty Women" Artists Have Teamed Up To Protest Trump

 Across the Divide, An international Art Education and Intercultural Perspective, Beijing.
 Featured Artist in Art Voices Magazine, Los Angeles, CA. Studio Visit Magazine, Vol. 13, Vol. 9, Open Studio Press, Boston, MA.
 Montgomery & The River Region Sketchbook, by Mary Ann Neely.

 (CV is available upon request)